NicolasSedres/.dotfiles/.config/Arch/README.md

-passwd                                          ## to update the root password useradd -m username passwd username usermod -aG wheel,storage,power username        ## to add the username to the groups EDITOR=nvim visudo                              ## uncomment ## %wheel ALL=(ALL) ALL nvim /etc/locale.gen                            ## uncomment #en_US.UTF8-8 UTF-8 locale-gen
+passwd                                          ## to update the root password useradd -m username passwd username usermod -aG wheel username        ## to add the username to the groups EDITOR=nvim visudo                              ## uncomment ## %wheel ALL=(ALL) ALL nvim /etc/locale.gen                            ## uncomment #en_US.UTF8-8 UTF-8 locale-gen